wpd6132452.png

 A British made opisometer, somewhat larger than the Unis one.
 In common with ivory & bone handled pens the country of origin can often be determined by the handle finial and ferrule characteristics.

-An opisometer distributed by Unis of France.
+An opisometer marked Unis of France.
 The opisometer was used to measure the length of irregularly shaped lines, or distances on a map.
 In use the wheel was set to the end of the screw and then the instrument was wheeled along the line to be measured.
 Once this had been done it was wheeled backwards alongside a scale until the wheel again came to the end of the screw, at which point the length or distance was read off the scale.
 Maker Société des Lunetiers.

 Philips’ Curvimeter or Universal Map Measurer.
 An opisometer by another name, it is made of nickel-silver and is complete with card box and instruction leaflet.
 It was priced at 3/- when new, mid 20th century.